 1. Zuora’s Sales Deck Example: Visuals Help Sell Your Story

-One of our favorite sales deck comes from Zuora, an enterprise software company that provides accounting software tailor-made for subscription-based services.
+One of our favorite sales decks comes from Zuora, an enterprise software company that provides accounting software tailor-made for subscription-based services.
 Zuora offers three significant features, commerce, billing, and finance.

-The sales deck is comprised of mainly images with minimal text that contain thought-provoking statements, facts, stats, etc. The image rich backgrounds help to personalize and differentiate their brand from their competitors.
+The sales deck is comprised of main images with minimal text that contain thought-provoking statements, facts, stats, etc. The image-rich backgrounds help to personalize and differentiate their brand from their competitors.

 2. SalesForce Sales Deck Example: Simplify the Complex

 Salesforce, if you are not aware, is the company behind the world’s #1 CRM solution, Sales Cloud.
 Salesforce’s cloud-based applications have completely transformed the way enterprises communicate with customers.

 With major fortune 500 companies as their customers, Salesforce’s marketing cloud sales deck focuses on the high-level benefits of a complex product.